West Point Croatian Speech

 |DCMI Type(s):||Sound, Text|

 |Citation:||LaRocca, Stephen A., Christine Tomei, and Milan Sokolich.
 West Point Croatian Speech LDC2005S28.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2005.|

-The corpus consists of two subcorpora collected in 2000 and 2001 in Zagreb Croatia.
+It consists of two subcorpora collected in 2000 and 2001 in Zagreb, Croatia.
 Informants were recruited from the English department at the University of Zagreb and the Croatian Military Academy.
-The 2000 subcorpus consists entirely of read speach, while the 2001 corpus includes free response answers to questions in addition to read speech.
+The 2000 subcorpus consists entirely of read speech, while the 2001 corpus includes free response answers to questions in addition to read speech.

 Speech data was collected using Pentium 450 mHz laptop computers running Windows 2000 with a 16-bit data size and sampling rate of 22,050 Hz.
 The recording script presented a visual display of the sentence to be recorded.
 The informant pressed a key and spoke the sentence.
 The recording was played back for review allowing the utterance to be re-recorded.
 A member of the data collection team was on hand during the recording session to verify recordings and provide technical assistance in case of malfunctioning equipment.

 For an example of the data in this corpus, please listen to this sample (WAV).

 None at this time.